stoklund/portable-simd/portable-simd.md

 - Lanes are stored in memory in ascending addresses, so lane 0 gets the lowest address.

-These hard requirements still leave multiple ways of mapping endianness to
+These hard requirements still leave multiple ways of mapping byte order to
 vectors:

 - **Little-endian direct**: The bit with the lowest number in each lane is the